 - 2. Acquaint yourself with the tools ping and traceroute.
 You can use the man command in the UNIX machines for information.
-For logging your actions use the tool script and return the relevant parts of the resulting file as a part of your answer. - (a) Select an Internet host approximately 6000 km away from your computer.
+For logging your actions use the tool script and return the relevant parts of the resulting file as a part of your answer.
+Don't forget to explain your reasoning. - (a) Select an Internet host approximately 4000 km away from your computer.
 Measure the round-trip time to the host, and compare the result with the result from 1a.
 Explain. - (b) Find out the route used to reach the host used in 2a.
 Try to find out where the different network nodes are located, and the organizations they belong to.
 Describe your findings. - (c) Explain how the tools work (what protocol messages are sent, and how they are treated, among others).